fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 &nbsp;

 <Admonition title="Key takeaway" color="teal-light" width="400px">
-Simulation is, and will likely stay, the largest consumer of processing cycles of LHCb Grid, so, when talking about heterogeneous architectures, we can't avoid asking: where will we be able to run **Gauss**, the LHCb Simulation SW?
+Simulation is, and will likely stay, the largest consumer of processing cycles of LHCb Grid
 </Admonition>

+When talking about heterogeneous architectures, we can't avoid asking ourselves: where will we be able to run Gauss, the LHCb Simulation SW?

+Even if general simulation is **not** a natural candidate for GPUs, as we shall see, they provide better performances for specific cases.

 ---